ArtikLamartik/CommandPower/README.md

 Include Information: Clearly mention the purpose and functionality of your app in the pull request.

 Note:
-Desktop Requirement: Keep the CommandPower folder and its contents, including the .bat file, on your desktop. v1.0.0
+Desktop Requirement: Keep the CommandPower folder and its contents, including the CP.bat file, on your desktop.

+Booting Process:
+You need to click on CP.bat file.

+v1.0.0